newcastle-biostatistics/newcastle-biostatistics/content/courses/external_information/demo.md

 Q: I'm not a statistician, will I benefit from the course?

 A: The course is predominantly aimed at applied statisticians, but hopefully many parts of the course will be useful to non-statisticians!
 Some lectures may be more difficult but if you don't mind some Greek letters and other mathematical symbols, you should be okay.

+### Quotes from 2023 participants

+"Fantastic, it covered the key topics that I need to know regarding Bayesian statistics in clinical trials, and also introduced me to a few new ones."

+"Really enjoyable course overall.
+Very interesting and engaging.
+Really enjoyed the discussion and the course meal was fantastic."

+"I really enjoyed the course, it was of great quality with a good breadth and depth of topics covered"